nhaksar/nhaksar.github.io/_posts/2020-05-18-SIR-python.markdown

 from scipy.integrate import odeint import matplotlib.pyplot as plt
 ```
-NumPy is a generally useful package for doing fancy math; Pandas gives access to useful data structures and methods; SciPy is an extension of NumPy that has some specific methods we like, such as 'odeint' and 'fsolve'; and matplotlib is an extremely powerful library for plotting things.
+NumPy is a generally useful package for doing fancy math; Pandas gives access to useful data structures and methods; SciPy is an extension of NumPy that has some specific methods we like, such as `odeint` and `fsolve`; and matplotlib is an extremely powerful library for plotting things.

 We normalize the size of the population N to 1, which means that S(t), I(t), and R(t) reflect the proportion of people who are susceptible, infected, or "removed" (i.e. recovered) in time t.

-Now, we need to create a function that wraps the system of ODEs so we can feed it into 'odeint'.
+Now, we need to create a function that wraps the system of ODEs so we can feed it into `odeint`.
 ```python
 # define the system of equations that give us our model
 # with N normalized to 1, so we have proportions